egemose/DroneVideoMeasure/documentation/Reference-DroneLogfileInputFormatTXTlogToCSVtool.md

 # Reference - Drone logfile input format
 To get information about the location, altitude and orientation of the camera, information from the drone log file is used.
+The format exported from `TXTlogToCSVtool.exe` is described in this document.

 DVM expects that the uploaded drone log file is a comma separated file, containing the following columns:
 - `CUSTOM.updateTime`